Ethnic Cleansing (video game): Reception

 Marcus Brian highlighted Ethnic Cleansing in his report on racist video games for the ADL and said it was "the most sophisticated racist game available online".
 The organization's national director, Abraham Foxman, regarded it as a perversion of the "very legitimate and popular" medium of video games.
-James Paul Gee, a professor at the University of Wisconsin–Madison, described it as a "persuasive example" of an ideology conveyed through a video game.
+James Paul Gee, a professor at the University of Wisconsin–Madison, described it as a "persuasive example" of the ability of video games to convey an ideology.
 Similar concerns were raised by the National Association for the Advancement of Hispanic People and the National Urban League's Institute for Opportunity and Equality.
 Mahnoor Saeed at the Institute of Regional Studies found the game to reinforce racist stereotypes.
 ABC News, as well as the authors Constance Steinkuehler and Kurt Squire in the book Gaming and Extremism, attributed the rise of extremist games at the time to the availability of open-source game engines like Genesis3D.
 Alex St. John, the chief executive officer of WildTangent, which owned the engine, distanced himself from the game and said his company was not involved.

 William Luther Pierce, the National Alliance's founder, claimed the game had a positive reception and sold 2,000 copies by March 2002, with 90% of customers being "white teenage boys".
 He characterized it as a "medium for the message" that teenagers could be subjected to even before being old enough to join the National Alliance.
 Several academic writers noted the use of video games and the associated popular culture as an effective recruitment tool for young people.
 Nick Robinson and Joe Whittaker believe that having the collectable life rune, which doubles as the National Alliance's logo, restore the player's health makes them associate it with positive effects.
 However, they believed the game's high difficulty may limit its appeal to experienced players.
 In a retrospective for Vice, Paweł Mączewski noted that "the game itself is so tragic in terms of execution that even neo-Nazis would not want to play it".
 The Record interviewed several young men who identified as white nationalists, and they found the game to be in bad taste and potentially harmful for their movement due to the violence it depicts.

 Kristian A. Bjørkelo in Game Studies, as well as Galen Lamphere‑Englund and Jessica White of the Global Network on Extremism and Technology, remarked that Ethnic Cleansing was one of the first right-wing extremist video games and was key to their rise in popularity.
 According to Mic's Ryan Khosravi, it was the best-known neo-Nazi game and continued to be discussed on Stormfront, a neo-Nazi internet forum, until at least April 2017.
 Ethnic Cleansing has been ranked among the most controversial video games by PC World (2010), GameZone (2012), PCMag (2014), and The Escapist (2015).
 UGO and Complex considered it the most racist game in 2010 and 2012, respectively.
 Ethnic Cleansing is explicitly prohibited to be shown on Twitch, a video game livestreaming service.